Future of eCommerce: 16 Trends You Need to Know

 Allow customers to try before they buy: Consumers feel betrayed when their orders don’t turn out to be as they expected.
 It could either be a misfit, a difference in shade, or a poor build-quality, etc.

 More brands and customers are getting into VR: While AR is turning out to be a boon for eCommerce businesses, VR isn’t far behind.
-Google has already shipped around 15 million cardboard headsets, and you bet people would want to use them for online shopping.

 #2.
 Smarter decisions from AI help boost sales